ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 > Geometric mean is selected by using rules 1 and 3;
 >  Lorentz–Berthelot rule is selected using rule 2.
 >
-> GROMOS force field requires rule 1; OPLS requires rule 3; CHARM and AMBER require rule 2
+> GROMOS force field requires rule 1; OPLS requires rule 3; CHARMM and AMBER require rule 2
 >
 > The type of potential function is specified in the 'nbfunc' column: 1 selects Lennard-Jones potential, 2 selects Buckingham potential.
 {: .callout .self_study_text }